Nurse Who Said ‘Stupid’ Stephon Clark ‘Deserved’ To Be Shot By Cops Loses Job

 “He deserved it for being stupid.”

-Arechiga told The Sacramento Bee that she was “so disgusted” by what Linthicum said about Clark.
+Arechiga told the Sacramento Bee that she was “so disgusted” by what Linthicum said about Clark.
 The Sacramento resident also said that she looked for the woman’s Facebook profile to see if she was from the region and was “shocked” to find that on top of being from the area, she also helped deliver babies at Kaiser Permanente Roseville Medical Center.

 “This woman works in labor and delivery – how can we trust her with our black and brown babies?”
 Arechiga wrote.